eclipse-che/che-docs/src/main/pages/user-management/user-management.md

 Keycloak can create and authenticate users by itself or rely on 3rd party identity management systems and providers.

 Please note that it is required for all type of users (local/imported from federation e.t.c.) to have email address field set.
-Che cannot work with users which have no emails.
+Che cannot work with users which have no email in their profile.

 Default Keycloak credentials are `admin:admin`.
 You can find your Keycloak URL either in OpenShift web console > keycloak namespace (if you deployed to OpenShift) of go to `$CHE_HOST:5050/auth` if Che is running on Docker.
 Admin user is also a pre-defined Che user with privileges on the system scope.
 So, you may use `admin:admin` credentials when loggin in to Che for the first time.